- GP Liaison Unit

 Recruitment Process - Interviews

-Due to the current COVID-19 situation, our interview process will be different to previous years.
-We are currently looking for new ways to balance physical distancing requirements, meeting our candidates and making them feel comfortable to be their best whilst still getting all the information we need to ensure we select the best candidates for the role.
+Due to the ever-changing COVID-19 situation, our interview process will be organised in a way that balances physical distancing requirements, meeting our candidates and making them feel comfortable to be their best whilst still getting all the information we need to ensure we select the best candidates for the role.
 Further detail regarding our interview processes will be provided during our information sessions.

 Click on the 'Start your career with us' link to get some more hints and tips about preparing applications and the interview process.